UNEARTHING THE PAST SINCE 1900

 Figure 4: Zirak sampling clay outcrop © C. Padovani

 The survey documented the accessibility between sites and included sampling of multiple clay outcrops along the way.
-XRF analyses, conducted by Zirak T. Yas seen at the Salahaddin University in Erbil, provided preliminary results indicating that clay outcrops within the Injana Formation present various geochemical signatures.
+XRF analyses, conducted by Zirak T. Yaseen at the Salahaddin University in Erbil, provided preliminary results indicating that clay outcrops within the Injana Formation present various geochemical signatures.
 This suggests the potential to discriminate clay sources (figure 5).
-In collaboration with the French Archaeological Mission in the Qara Dagh directed by Johnny S. Baldi, ongoing analyses are comparing the geochemical composition of a selection of sherds from different stratigraphic levels of Logardan workshop with sampled clays.
+In collaboration with the French Archaeological Mission in the Qara Dagh directed by Johnny S. Baldi, ongoing analyses are comparing the composition of a selection of sherds from different stratigraphic levels of Logardan workshop with sampled clays.
 Ultimately, the possible extraction sites identified through geomorphological analyses by Luca Forti (University of Milan) will be systematically surveyed and sampled to characterize their geochemical composition.
 The overarching goal is to provide an open-access map of ancient clay extraction sites, including their geochemical profile, to support clay provenance studies in the region.

 Figure 5: Map showing clay outcrops sampled in the Injana Formation.
 XRF analysis results were statistically processed using hierarchical cluster analysis (HCA) to classify samples based on compositional similarity © C. Padovani

-c) Survey of actual potters and clay crafts
+c) Survey of potters and clay crafts

 The survey enabled the identification of a network of traditional clay artisans.
 Interviews were conducted in collaboration with Rawa Karim (Directorate of Antiquities of Slimani) and Brwa Raza (Charmo University).
-Preliminary results suggests that pottery and brick making may have been transmitted vertically, from one generation to the next within the same family, whereas tannur making may be more commonly transmitted horizontally, between neighbours (figure 6).
+Preliminary results suggest that pottery and brick making may have been transmitted vertically, from one generation to the next within the same family, whereas tannur making may be more commonly transmitted horizontally, between neighbours (figure 6).

 Figure 6: Shirina manufacturing a tannur © C. Padovani